PowerMizzou - All losses in Lawrence aren't created equal

 All losses in Lawrence aren't created equal

-After most games, I sit down with a pretty good idea of what I want to write (the fact that I just used “I” twice in the opening sentence tells you that might not be the case this time around).
+LAWRENCE, KS--After most games, I sit down with a pretty good idea of what I want to write (the fact that I just committed journalistic sin and used “I” twice in the opening sentence tells you that might not be the case this time around).
 In fact, I usually get that idea well before it’s over.
 But Mizzou’s 73-64 loss to Kansas on Saturday in Lawrence left me confused.
 Missouri led by nine then trailed by 18 then scrapped and clawed and hung around to keep the result at least somewhat in doubt until the final minute.

 Is it a net positive or a missed opportunity?
 Should I be encouraged that they could have won without playing perfectly or discouraged that had they played even a little bit better they would have won?
 Maybe both.
 Consider this column a self-talk.
 Let's process it together.